On the topological contents of eta invariants: Examples

 \subsection{$String$-bordism}

 In this Subsection we describe the connection of the present paper with constructions in \cite{2009arXiv0912.4875B}.
-In this reference we constructed an invariant $b^{an}$ of elements of the $String$-bordism group in dimension $4m-1$ using a formula which shares a lot of similarities with the intrinsic formula (\ref{eq1000}) for $\eta^{an}$.
-For the evaluation of $b^{an}$ on the subset of string bordism classes in the kernel of the natural map to $Spin$-bordism we in addition gave extrinsic formulas involving the $Spin$ zero bordisms explicitly.
-One of the interesting features of the restriction of $b^{an}$ to this subset is that it has a factorization over the String orientation of $\tmf$, the spectrum of topological modular forms.
+In this reference we introduced an invariant $b^{an}$ of elements of the bordism group $\pi_{4m-1}(MString)$ using a formula which shares a lot of similarities with the intrinsic formula (\ref{eq1000}) for $\eta^{an}$.
+We will recall the definition of the complex version $b^{an}_{\C}$ during the proof of Theorem \ref{thm7}.

+The spectrum of topological modular forms $\tmf$ has been constructed by Miller, Goerss and Hopkins, and in an alternative way by Lurie, see the survey \cite{MR2597740}.
+It is related to $K$-theory and $String$-bordism by a factorisation of the Witten genus

+where $\sigma_{AHR}$ is the String-orientation of $\tmf$ constructed by Ando, Hopkins and Rezk.
+One of the interesting features of the restriction of $b^{an}$ to the kernel of the map to $Spin$-bordism is that it has a factorisation over $\sigma_{AHS}$.
 Since $b^{an}$ is calculable in interesting cases it can be used to detect the $\tmf$-class represented by a closed $String$-manifold.
-This will be the topic of another publication.

-Our goal here is to give the precise relation between $b^{an}$ and the universal $\eta$-invariant of the present paper.
-The result is formulated in Theorem \ref{thm7}.
-In the course of this discussion we show one of the conjectures stated \cite{2009arXiv0912.4875B} asserting that the factorization of $b^{an}$ over topological modular forms holds true on the whole $String$-bordism group, i.e. we get rid of the restriction to the kernel to the $Spin$-bordism.
-This is formulated as Corollary \ref{thm7v}.
+Our goal here is Theorem \ref{thm7} which gives the precise relation between $b^{an}$ and the universal $\eta$-invariant.
+In Corollary \ref{thm7v} we show one of the conjectures stated in \cite{2009arXiv0912.4875B} asserting that the factorisation of $b^{an}$ over topological modular forms holds true on the whole $String$-bordism group, i.e. we get rid of the restriction to the kernel to the $Spin$-bordism.
 Formally our proof is complete in dimensions $8m-1$, while in dimensions $8m-5$ we lose some two-torsion since in the present paper we work with complex $K$-theory instead of real $K$-theory.
 We strongly believe that the relevant part of the theory has a real version which does prove the case in dimension $8m-5$ completely, too.

-We designed the notion of a geometrization such that it allows to produce an intrinsic formula for the universal $\eta$-invariant which specializes to the previously known intrinsic formula for $b^{an}$.
-In Proposition \ref{prop77} we show how the Riemannian geometry on a $String$-manifold together with a geometric string structure give rise to a geometrization, and we derive the corresponding intrinsic formula.
+In Theorem \ref{prop77} we show how the Riemannian geometry on a $String$-manifold together with a geometric string structure give rise to a geometrisation, and we derive the corresponding intrinsic formula for $b^{an}$.
+We consider the proof of Theorem \ref{prop77} as a model for many other situations where a construction of a geometrisation is required.